nassarofficial/registreetool/README.md

-# Street View Annotation Too
+# Multi Street View Annotation Tool
 This is the official repo for Registree's Annotational Tool presented in "Simultaneous multi-view instance detection with learned geometric soft-constraints".
 For the paper, and dataset check https://www.registree.ethz.ch/index.html.